Homeschooling On The Fly: Learning At Home When Schools Are Closed Indefinitely

 So tomorrow morning, while they start their lesson time, I’ll do some research on how to guide Kimmie through the 5th grade research mosaic she’s supposed to be starting.
 Then I’ll look for the rubrics Essie’s teacher is using for the puppet show she’s supposed to be writing as part of her ELA gifted project.

 I hope you found this post useful.
-If you’d like, you can download a FREE printable copy of our makeshift homeschool routine, including a blank version that you can customize for your family, by ✅clicking HERE.
+If you’d like, you can download a FREE printable copy of our makeshift homeschool routine, including a blank version that you can customize for your family, by✅filling out this form:

 Do you homeschool already?
 What tips do you have for all of us newbies?